VIDAKHOSHPEY22/Dream_mood/README.md

 ### ✨ What is Moodream?

-**Moodream** is a creative and emotional productivity tool powered by **Runner H**.
-It acts as a daily **dream journal**, but with a twist:
+**Moodream** is a personal project designed to help users record and analyze their dreams and moods using AI, bridging the worlds of subconscious experiences and emotional well-being.

+Currently, it supports:
-- 🧠 Analyzes your dreams
+- 🧠 Daily dream journaling via text input
-- 💖 Detects your emotional state
+- 💖 Basic emotional tone detection using sentiment analysis
-- 🗂️ Categorizes dream types
+- 🗂️ Categorization of dream types (e.g., nightmares, recurring dreams)
-- 📈 Generates monthly insight reports
+- 📈 Generation of simple monthly reports summarizing dream patterns and moods

-Whether you're a psychology student, a dream enthusiast, or just curious about your subconscious, Moodream transforms your inner world into meaningful data.

 ---

-### 🧠 What Runner H does:
+### 🧠 How Runner H powers Moodream:

-- Prompts you each morning to share your latest dream (text or voice)
+- Prompts users daily to share their dream descriptions
-- Extracts and summarizes key dream elements
+- Extracts key themes and symbols using NLP techniques
-- Analyzes emotional tone (e.g. fear, joy, longing, anxiety)
+- Analyzes emotional tones like fear, joy, anxiety, or longing
-- Classifies dream type (e.g. nightmare, recurring, symbolic)
+- Classifies dreams by type through clustering and keyword analysis
-- Tracks emotional and mood patterns over time
+- Tracks mood trends over time with visual reports
-- Generates a visual monthly dream & mood report

 ---